Upcoming Commission Meeting June 21

 Vermont has opportunities to serve through AmeriCorps and Senior Corps in all regions of the state, doing all types of important work.
 SerVermont currently supports six AmeriCorps Programs and two AmeriCorps planning grants.
 For more information on those programs and planning grants, please visit our Programs Page.
 For more information on national service in Vermont, please visit Vermont's State Service Profile.

-Currently, SerVermont is developing a new State Service Plan to guide us into the future.
-We are soliciting public comment on a draft of our 2016-2018 State Service Plan right now.
-Feedback on the plan from all Vermonters is important.
-If you would like to review the plan to see where we are headed, or comment on the plan, please visit our State Service Plan page.
+SerVermont also just launched a new State Service Plan to guide us into the future.
+If you would like to review the plan to see where we are headed, please visit our State Service Plan page.

 Executive Director, SerVermont